zasadnyy-inc/v-zasadnyy-com/app/_posts/2014-02-12-mastering-unity-project-folder-structure-level-0-vcs.markdown

 - [Just in case you’ll decide to use Unity Asset Server – official setup guide](http://docs.unity3d.com/Documentation/Manual/AssetServer.html)

-In the second post I’ll describe what predefined folder does Unity use and what for.
+In the second post, I’ll describe what predefined folder does Unity use and what for.

 More posts from Mastering Unity Project Folder Structure series: